grew-nlp/grew_match_quick/README.md

 {"sent_id":"n01003013","file":"/Users/guillaum/gitlab/grew/grew_match_quick/examples/UD_English-Error-PUD/10_sentences.conllu","message":"Unknown src identifier `17`","line":258,"library":"Conll"}
 ```

-## Already used PORT
+## Port Conflicts

-The application uses two ports, one for the frontend (`8000` by default) and one for the backend (`8899` by default).
+The application uses two ports by default:
+ - Frontend: 8000
+ - Backend: 8899

-If one of these ports is already used, the script will fail.
-In this case, you should use one of the two arguments:
+If either of these ports is already in use, the script will fail to start.
+To resolve this, you can specify alternative ports using the following arguments:
- - `--backend_port xxx` with an available port number `xxx`
+ - `--backend_port xxx`: Replace `xxx` with an available port number for the backend.
- - `--frontend_port yyy` with an available port number `yyy` (the URL will be [http://localhost:yyy](http://localhost:yyy))
+ - `--frontend_port yyy` Replace `yyy` with an available port number for the frontend (the URL will then be http://localhost:yyy).

-## Other troubles
+## Additional Troubles

- - Try to add the option `--hard`, it will recompile the backend from scratch
+ - If you encounter issues, try adding the --hard option to recompile the backend from scratch.
- - :warning: stronger solution which erases saved patterns: `rm -rf local_files` and try again.
+ - :warning: stronger solution (but which erases saved patterns): `rm -rf local_files` and try again.

-If the script does not work as expected, you can have a look at files in `local_files/log`, mainly `backend.stderr` and `frontend.stderr` which contains the `stderr` of the two subprocesses.
+If the script does not work as expected, you can have a look at files in `local_files/log`, particularly `backend.stderr` and `frontend.stderr`, which contain the standard error output from the two subprocesses.

-If this does not solve the issue, report your problem [here](https://github.com/grew-nlp/grew_match_quick/issues) (please join the file `local_files/log/backend.stderr` to make debugging easier).
+If this does not solve the issue, please report your problem [here](https://github.com/grew-nlp/grew_match_quick/issues) and include the content of `local_files/log/backend.stderr` to assist with debugging.